WILDFLOWER LEARNING COMMUNITY, CHAPEL HILL, NC

 Who are the trainers?

 Experienced nature-based educators and naturalists from across the region share their knowledge throughout the course.
 You can count on outstanding expertise throughout the week-long experience.
-More presenters being confirmed now for the next course!
+Details will be forth-coming for registered participants.

 Meals & Accommodations